This website is owned by Dr Mike Sutton

 Gwyn Macfarlane CBE.
 FRS. hematologist, (born 26 June 1907 died 26 March 1987)

-The usefulness of Macfarlane's Law in helping to establish a veracious history of the discovery on natural selection is discussed in greater detail in my blog post on it on the Best Thinking website.
+The usefulness of Macfarlane's Law in helping to establish a veracious history of the discovery on natural selection is discussed in greater detail in my blog post on it.
 Comments there are most warmly welcomed.

 In 1831, the Scottish laird, farmer, orchard owner, grain dealer and botanist, Patrick Matthew, authored 'On Naval Timber and Arboriculture.'
 Matthew's book is universally recognised as the first publication to contain the complete hypothesis of the theory of natural selection.
 New evidence proves that both Darwin and Wallace lied by pretending they had no prior-knowledge of it; both committed science fraud by plagiarising Matthew's discovery, his name for it, his examples of the process in nature compared to culture.
 They even ripped-off his unique creative perspective.